 These areas of Mexico were relatively isolated geographically, and were ideal places for these individuals to live in peace.
 In these beautiful coastal areas, these people were able to maintain many of their cultural traditions and a fairly strong ethnic identity, even if these populations did eventually admix with indigenous Native American groups and Europeans to a certain extent.

-This could be an attempt to erase the fact that hundreds of thousands of slaves were brought to Mexico, a country that has been accused of trying to ignore certain aspects of the past (something Americans are also familiar with!)
+This could be an attempt to erase the fact that hundreds of thousands of enslaved people were brought to Mexico, a country that has been accused of trying to ignore certain aspects of the past (something Americans are also familiar with!)

 Mali DNA in the United States